 What is Lead Poisoning?

 When Lead enters the body, it can get into the blood and bones.
 Lead levels will go up if the person continues to be exposed to the lead source.
-Someone who has a venous blood lead level of 10mcg/dl or more is said to be lead poisoned, and needs follow-up from their physician.
+Someone who has a venous blood lead level of 5 mcg/dl or more is said to be lead poisoned, and needs follow-up from their physician.
+However, "No safe blood lead level in children has been identified."
+CDC

 As lead levels go up, so do the health risks.
 But even low lead levels can cause problems.
 Lead can affect a child’s ability to learn.
 It can also cause serious health problems and even death.
 When unborn babies are exposed to lead through their mothers, they are at risk of being born too small or too early.